cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

     ![AzureMigrate](assets/dependency5.jpg)

-6. Connect to the Webserver1 vm and Open Edge, and paste the link to the 64-bit Microsoft Monitoring Agent for Windows, which you noted earlier.
+6. Connect to the **Webserver1** vm and Open Edge, and paste the link of the 64-bit Microsoft Monitoring Agent for Windows, which you noted earlier.
 When prompted, Run the installer.
 First you need to unistall.
 Note : Machine Restart is NOT required.

    ![AzureMigrate](assets/dependency6_1.jpg)